 For bigger changes that might involve interruptions into how people work, it’s actually not possible to over-communicate – sharing information on changes before, during, and after any implementation is necessary.
 While dashboards and reports can be useful for sharing information, they should complement communication to users via official channels like email on the potential impacts that might occur.

 After a change, there’ll still be problems that come up over time.
 The most common example will probably involve users with older and infrequently used applications that still rely on Flash.
 These should be discovered during any ITAM or application audits that take place, but may get missed due to only being used infrequently.

 In these circumstances, service desk analysts should have a prepared process and script to go through with the user that can then provide results over to IT security.
 The details can then be used to plan around any response, from updating or replacing the application through to sandboxing the app so it can run in a more secure fashion.

 For any end of life software project, the potential impact can be significant.
 Using asset management approaches like dynamic tagging can help improve the approach for specific and ubiquitous software like Flash, but the same principles can be applied to other issues like software vulnerabilities or other changes that are required and time-sensitive.
 In any eventuality, planning ahead across ITAM, ITSM, and security teams will be needed.
 This starts with awareness of the depth of the problem, but the next steps will depend on circumstances, costs, and priorities internally.
-With around six months to the official end of life date for Flash, collaboration will be essential to make this process simple and effective.
+With around six months to the official Adobe Flash end of life date, collaboration will be essential to make this process simple and effective.